IuliiaKonovalova/e-commerce/FEATURES.md

       ![Product full data page](documentation/features/personnel/product_full/add_image_modal_error.png)

-  - Image cards with the setting displayed for default and active images, edit, delete buttons and the image itself:
+  - Image cards with the setting displayed for default and active images, edit, delete buttons, and the image itself:

-      - if the personnel member clicks on the edit button, the personnel member will a modal window with a form for editing the image;
+      - if the personnel member clicks on the edit button, the personnel member will see a modal window with a form for editing the image;

       ![Product full data page](documentation/features/personnel/product_full/edit_image_modal.png)

-      - If the personnel member clicks delete button, the personnel member will see a confirmation window with a warning message.
+      - If the personnel member clicks the delete button, the personnel member will see a confirmation window with a warning message.

       ![Product full data page](documentation/features/personnel/product_full/delete_image_modal.png)